-This sensitivity should be increased right up to the point where you start to get the occasional dot drawn on the Zero Crossing graph by background noise or hear the odd sound in the Frequency Division Audio.
+To help determine the correct sensitivity for the recording situation put the detector in compressed mode; the sensitivity should begin on high, and then be slowly decreased until generally only bats (less noise) are being displayed on the screen.
 Typically a ZC sensitivity of around 16-18 is appropriate, depending on background noise.
 Be careful not to reduce the sensitivity so much that it will be impossible to detect bat calls & no useful data will be saved in the Anabat (ZC) files.